palewire/first-news-app/docs/index.rst

     if __name__ == '__main__':
         app.run(debug=True, use_reloader=True)

-Close the function by return the csv list.
+Close the function by returning the csv list.

 .. code-block:: python
     :emphasize-lines: 11